On this page:

-b. issue a fresh assessment which either increases or decreases the contribution liability.

-4.8 The grounds on which hardship can be claimed are set out in subsection 139T(2) of the Act.
-These are the only grounds on which hardship can be claimed and neither the trustee nor AFSA Regulation and Enforcement has general discretion to make an allowance and reduce the contribution liability on any other basis.
+4.8 The grounds on which hardship can be claimed are set out in subsection 139T (2) of the Act.
+These are the only grounds on which hardship can be claimed and neither the trustee nor AFSA Regulation has the discretion to make an allowance and reduce the contribution liability on any other basis.

 4.9 Where the bankrupt is not satisfied with the decision made by the trustee in relation to the claim for hardship, the bankrupt can ask for that decision to be reviewed by AFSA Regulation

 4.10 In seeking a review in order to establish hardship it is necessary for a bankrupt to:

-(The new text) On this page: